Variation formulae for the volume of coassociative submanifolds: Second variation formulae

 These formulae indicate clearly that, as expected, if $\iota_t$ is a curve of minimal immersions then the volume remains constant and $Z$ is a Jacobi vector field.
-They provide however no means of controlling the stability of the second variation.
+They provide however no means of controlling the stability.
 This can be achieved by examining the integrand more closely, as follows.

 \begin{prop} Assume $Z$ normal and $\Sigma_0$ minimal.
 Then